But I do.

 Now don’t go calling her out – she was saying this in my best interest.
 She wanted me to stop hurting and didn’t know how to deal with it.

 I couldn’t just stop though; there will still things I didn’t understand.
 It’s in my nature to be curious.
-Since I was little, I’ve been obsessed with figuring things out – how things work, why the world is the way it is, what the truth really is, who done it… I am a journalist, after all.
+Since I was little, I’ve been obsessed with figuring things out – how things work, why the world is the way it is, what the truth really is, who done it… I am a writer, after all.

 So I kept writing.
 I kept researching.
 I kept delving into the topic in order to understand myself better.